Zearin/textmate_wiki/Hacking on the Code.md

 6. Custom data sources for file browser, e.g. Simplenote support or sftp, see [FSDataSource.h][].

 7. There is a pasteboard subclass which maintains a history ([OakPasteboard.h][]).
 This is used both for find and copy clipboards.
 This history is presently stored in user defaults which is bad (can grow big and affect performance).
-Instead it might be useful to use CoreData (if we were in the App Store then we could even offer users to sync clipboard history).
+Instead it might be useful to use CoreData (if we were in the App Store then we could even offer users the facility to sync their clipboard history).

 8. The clipboard history pop-ups (⌃⌥⌘V and ⌃⌥⌘F) are very crude ([OakPasteboardSelector.mm][]).
 It would be nice if one could “type to search”.
 Perhaps similar to Adium, where if you type a letter (with focus in the contact list) a search field appears above the list, which is what then filters the list.